jmbenedetto/best_name/best_name/conventions.md

 ### File category specific naming conventions
 - Naiming conventions to apply to files depending on their category.
 - Bank receipt: Respect the base naming convention, except for:
-	- **YYYYMMDD**: to use the emission date.
+	- **YYYYMMDD**: to use the payment date.
-	- **File name**: must start with "Receipt" and include the payee short name, the receiver short name and the value.
-Eg.: Receipt paid by Joao Miguel to Aires 1250 reais.
+	- **File name**: to use `Receipt [Bank name] [Payee shortened name] paid [value] to [Receiver shortened name]`.
+Eg.: Receipt Itaú Joao Miguel paid 1250 BRL to Aires.
 - Invoice: Respect the base naming convention, except for:
-	- **YYYYMMDD**: to use the emission date.
+	- **YYYYMMDD**: to use the due date.
-	- **File name**: must start with "NF" and include the issuer short name, the client short name, a 1-3 words describing the product/service and the value.
-Eg.: NF issued by Carrefour paid by Joao Miguel for Eletronics 6250 reais.
+	- **File name**: to use `Invoice from [Issuer short name] to [Client shortened name] about [Produt/service summary]`.
+Produt/service summary must be a 1-3 words describing the product/service in the invoice.
+Eg.: Invoice from Carrefour to Joao Miguel about Groceries.
+- Bill: Respect the base naming convention, except for:
+	- **YYYYMMDD**: to use the due date.
+	- **File name**: to use `Bill from [Issuer short name] to [Client shortened name] about [Produt/service summary]`.
+Produt/service summary must be a 1-5 words describing the service originating the bill.
+Eg.: Bill from Enel to Joao Miguel about Electricity consumption at Manoel da Nóbrega.
+- Tax: Respect the base naming convention, except for:
+	- **YYYYMMDD**: to use the due date.
+	- **File name**: to use `Tax from [Issuer short name] to [Client shortened name] about [Tax summary]`.
+Tax summary must be a 1-5 words describing the service originating the bill.
+Eg.: Tax from Receita Federal to Ideativa about Simples Nacional and Employee taxes.
 - Presentation support: Respect the base naming convention, except for:
 	- **YYYYMMDD**: to use the presentation date.
 - Academic article: `YYYY_Authors_Article_Article Title`: